borglefink/cntsrc/README.md

 The optional parameter *-big n* can be added to get the *n* largest source code files, in terms of source code lines.

 The optional parameter *-debug* is for analysis/debug, showing which files are included or excluded.
-This parameter is makes it easier to set up the config file properly.
+This parameter makes it easier to set up the config file properly.

 Use *cntsrc -h* to show usage.